 Please see Calendar for meetings and events.
 (Schedule information is subject to change.)
 Please contact Pat O’Brien for general inquiries or to be added to the EAC contact list.
 All AIA Connecticut members are invited to attend.

 Michael Pereira, Associate AIA

 5.0 ARE Candidates – The Architect Registration Examination Review Series is being revamped for the new exam format.
 Please see the Calendar to register for individual dates, as they become available.

 If you are an Associate AIA member continuing in the 4.0 exams, please contact Pat O’Brien for study tools and materials.

 Contact Pat O’Brien about series discounted pricing.

-AIA Connecticut Monthly Communique‘ – JUNE 2017 issue
+AIA Connecticut Monthly Communique‘ – JULY/AUGUST 2017 issue